openjump-gis/openjump/etc/readme.txt

 http://www.openjump.org

-Startup options
+Startup/Command line options
 -----------------
-Several startup options are available, either for the Java Virtual Machine, or for the OpenJUMP core.
+Several startup options are available, either for the Java Virtual Machine, or for the OpenJUMP application.
 To change them, edit the startup script accordingly.
 The scripts contain documentation comments, don't be afraid.

-Note, that Windows users that like to start OpenJUMP with the OpenJUMP.exe launcher will need to modify OpenJUMP.ini.

 Useful Java VM options
 -Xms defines the allocated memory for the virtual machine at startup.
   Example: -Xms256M will allocate 256M of memory for OpenJUMP -Xmx defines the maximum allocated memory for the virtual machine.
   Example: -Xmx256M
 -Dproperty=value set a jvm system property.

-OpenJUMP command line syntax
+OpenJUMP command line syntax:

-  oj_starter -option <argument> ... <file(data/project)>...
+  oj_starter -option <argument> ... <[data|project]_file>...

-OJ Options
+OpenJUMP options:

   -default-plugins <file.xml>
     Specifies the configuration file of a standard set of functions realized as plugins.
 For example almost all functions of the "Tools" menu.
     This is configured as
       -default-plugins bin\default-plugins.xml

--plug-in-directory <path>
-  Sets the location of the plugin directory.
-  Default: JUMP_HOME/lib/ext
--project <path/project.jmp>
-  DEPRECATED: simply add the path as mentioned in the syntax above Open a project located on the file system at starting time -properties <file.xml>
-  specifies the file where OpenJUMP persistent properties are stored.
-  See Wiki article "How to use a plugin with a properties file in ECLIPSE".
-  Default: JUMP_HOME\bin\workbench-properties.xml
--state <some/folder>
-  specifies the folder where OpenJUMP stores data between executions (workbench-state.xml).
-  Default: JUMP_HOME or SETTINGS_HOME
+  -h, -help
+    show the help information

   -i18n <locale>
     Overrides the operating systems default locale setting (language, number format etc.) For example:
     - For starting OpenJUMP in French: use -i18n fr
     - languages available (09/2011):
       cz (czech)
       de (german)
       en (english)
       es (spanish)
       fi (finnish)
       fr (french)
       hu (hungarian)
       it (italian)
       ja_JP (japanese)
       ml (malayalam)
       pt (portuguese)
       pt_BR (brazilian portuguese)
       ta_IN (indian tamil)
       te (telugu)
       zh_CN (chinese simplified)
       zh_HK (chinese Hong Kong)
-  ATTENTION: If the specified language is not available then
-             the language used is english (en).
+    ATTENTION: If the specified language is not available then the language used is english (en).

+  -plug-in-directory <path>
+    Sets the location of the plugin directory.
+    Default: JUMP_HOME/lib/ext

+  -project <path/project.jmp>
+    DEPRECATED: simply add the path as mentioned in the syntax above Open a project located on the file system at starting time

+  -properties <file.xml>
+    specifies the file where OpenJUMP persistent properties are stored.
+    See Wiki article "How to use a plugin with a properties file in ECLIPSE".
+    Default: JUMP_HOME\bin\workbench-properties.xml

+  -state <some/folder>
+    specifies the folder where OpenJUMP stores data between executions (workbench-state.xml).
+    Default: JUMP_HOME or SETTINGS_HOME

+  -v, -version
+    show version information

 4. Support
 ----------
 General questions regarding OpenJUMP can be found in: